How to build AI agents with the right agentic architecture

 Multi-agent architectures let multiple agents work in sync or on their own to handle bigger, more complex workflows.
 Instead of putting all the pressure on one all-knowing agent, each agent plays to its strengths.

 They team up to solve problems that are too broad or dynamic for a single agent to manage well.
+Multi-agent systems excel in these scenarios, enabling agentic AI systems to operate effectively in dynamic environments where adaptability and collaboration matter.
 For businesses, this means more flexibility.
-You can automate complex processes across teams, like cross-functional approvals or syncing real-time data between systems.
+You can automate complex tasks across teams, like cross-functional approvals or syncing real-time structured data between systems.

 Now, let’s look at some examples of multi agent architectures.